 Every fall, Curriculum Night takes place at schools across the country.
 This is an opportunity for parents and their children to visit their school and share and learn about the upcoming school year.
+And this year your school might actually have one!

-To make the most of this time, there are some key things parents can do to help ace curriculum night.
+To make the most of this time, there are some key things parents can do to help ace curriculum night:

 1. Prepare in advance

 Each school is unique.
-They all have their own culture, programs, parental involvement opportunities, extra-curricular activities and academic standings.
+They all have their own culture, programs, parental involvement opportunities, extra-curricular activities, and academic standings.

 Doing some light research prior to curriculum night can help guide what questions you might have or information you would like to seek out – such as how the kindergarten classroom supports literacy development or parent volunteer opportunities.